Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

 Icon of the Seas Neighborhoods

-Icon of the Seas has 8 eight neighborhoods:
+Icon of the Seas has 8 neighborhoods:

 • Royal Promenade